BuidlGuidl/buidlguidl-client/README.md

 # 📡 BuidlGuidl Client
-This project will download clients executables and start a Reth + Lighthouse node pair.
+This project is a set of node.js scripts that will automatically download Ethereum clients, configure/run a Reth + Lighthouse client pair, and provide a terminal dashboard view for monitoring client statuses.
 Syncing the client databases will require ~1.2 TB of free space.

 &nbsp;
 &nbsp;